rclone/rclone/MANUAL.md

 Generates a bash shell autocompletion script for rclone.

+By default, when run without any arguments,

+    rclone genautocomplete bash

+the generated script will be written to

+    /etc/bash_completion.d/rclone

-This writes to /etc/bash_completion.d/rclone by default so will probably need to be run with sudo or as root, e.g.
+and so rclone will probably need to be run as root, or with sudo.

-    sudo rclone genautocomplete bash

-Logout and login again to use the autocompletion scripts, or source them directly

-    . /etc/bash_completion

-If you supply a command line argument the script will be written there.
+If you supply a path to a file as the command line argument, then the generated script will be written to that file, in which case you should not need root privileges.

 If output_file is "-", then the output will be written to stdout.

+If you have installed the script into the default location, you can logout and login again to use the autocompletion script.

+Alternatively, you can source the script directly

+    . /path/to/my_bash_completion_scripts/rclone

+and the autocompletion functionality will be added to your current shell.

 ```